Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/miv-rv32-hal/miv-rv32-hal-user-guide.md

 | MIV_FP_CONTEXT_SAVE    | Define to save the FP register file    |

 ## SUBSYS - SubSystem for RISC-V
-SUBSYS stands for SubSystem for RISC-V. This was previously (MIV_RV32 v3.0) known as OPSRV, which stands for "Offload Processor Subsystem for RISC-V".
+SUBSYS stands for SubSystem for RISC-V. Refer to the MIV_RV32 v3.1 Handbook for more details.
+NOTE: This was previously (MIV_RV32 v3.0) known as OPSRV, which stands for "Offload Processor Subsystem for RISC-V".
 See the earlier versions of the handbook for more details.
-In the latest release of the MIV_RV32 IP core v3.1, OPSRV has been renamed to SUBSYS.
 The MIV_RV32 HAL now uses SUBSYS instead of OPSRV.

 </div>